canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 ### The content of the projector

 At the outset, the projector simply displays the narration translated into Japanese.
 Later... my lips are sealed.
 Yuri created this on her side and exported it as a video file I could use as an animated texture.
-She did an amazing job with the typography and layouts, which I proceded to mangle by passing it through a distorted projector ;p
+She did an amazing job with the typography and layouts, which I proceeded to mangle by passing it through a distorted projector ;p

 For the most part, almost all the animation in this project was done in Blender.
-However, for the 'weave her soul into the very fabric of the universe' part, and a couple of other effects, Yuri made a 2D animation in Clip Studio Paint, with the lines weaving together and morphing into fish.
+However, for the 'weave her soul into the very fabric of the universe' part, and a couple of other effects, Yuri made a 2D animation with the lines weaving together and morphing into fish.
 My side of this was super easy, it's just part of the projector video file.

 ### The other lights